How to balance creativity and strategy in winning agency pitches

 5. Present two options: safe and bold

-When balancing creativity and strategy, it’s often helpful to present two different options in your pitch:
+In balancing creativity and strategy, it's often useful to present two different options in your pitch:

-Safe option: This is a strategically sound, conservative approach that aligns with the client’s goals and provides a straightforward path to success.
+Safe option: Start with a sound, conservative approach.
+Strategically, it meets the client's goals and offers a clear route to success.

 6. Rehearse for balance